How to Make New Year's Resolutions that Stick

 BUT HOW WILL YOU DO IT!?

 Instead try, “I will go to the gym 3 days a week, track my caloric intake and aim for a deficit, with the goal to burn at least 3,500 calories or more in the week.
-My goal will be to lose the weight in 10 weeks”.
+My goal will be to lose some body fat in 10 weeks with minimal muscle loss”.

 Of course, this brings us to the next component: is your goal Achievable?